dhrumilpatel30/TestZone/README.md

 # Online-Examination-System

-This contains spring and hibernate based java web application
+This contains spring and hibernate based java web application, with REST api and JPA repo.